 When keyhole surgery is used to repair a femoral hernia, three small incisions are made instead of a single larger incision.
 One of the incisions will be made below the belly button and two incisions are made at the sides of this main incision.
 A thin tube that contains a light source and a camera (laparoscope) is inserted in the larger of the incisions giving the surgeon a view of the inside of your abdomen.

 Special surgical instruments will be inserted through the other incisions, to allow the surgeon to put the hernia back in place.
-As with the open surgery procedure, a mesh patch is often used to strengthen the weak spot in the abdomen where the hernia formed.

 Following the repair being complete, the incisions that were made in the skin are sealed with stitches or surgical glue.

 Recovering from Femoral Hernia Repair

 Following the operation, you should be able to go home the day of or the following day.
 You will require a friend or family member to help transport you home, as you will be unable to drive.
 The operation will leave you with pain and discomfort in the groin area.

 As with any operation, there are possibly side effects and complications.
 Discuss these with your surgeon before hand.
 However, if you develop any of the symptoms below then call your surgeon.

 - Increased swelling or pain in your abdomen

 - Pain that cannot be relieved by painkillers